pytools4dart/pytools4dart/README.md

 If you use __pytools4dart__, please cite the following references:

-Florian de Boissieu, Eric Chraibi, Claudia Lavalley, and Jean-Baptiste Féret, 2019,
-pytools4dart: Python API to DART Radiative Transfer Simulator. https://gitlab.com/pytools4dart/pytools4dart.
+Florian de Boissieu, Eric Chraibi, Claudia Lavalley, and Jean-Baptiste Féret, "Pytools4dart: A Python API for DART Radiative Transfer Simulator", doi: 10.5281/zenodo.8319766.

 ## Acknowledgments